-Beyond (27Al, 85Rb, 10B, and 23Na), the element of 114Cd also drew our attention.
-In study on Brazilian rice12, it was found that the level of 114Cd alone can be used to differentiate rice from two geological origins.
+Beyond the four selected elements (27Al, 85Rb, 10B, and 23Na), the element of 114Cd also drew our attention.
+In a study on Brazilian rice12 mentioned previoulsy, it was found that the level of 114Cd alone can be used to differentiate rice from two geological origins.
 The author further pointed out that it was the difference in irrigation methods applied to paddy filed, that resulted in the variance of 114Cd composition in rice.
-According to our results, 114Cd was found in all six types of GI rice, with the GG rice, from Guangxi province, having the highest level (Table 1).
-To test the efficiency of the ML-based framework we established, we first regroup the original dataset as GG rice and non-GG rice.
+According to our results, 114Cd was found in all six types of GI rice, with the GG rice, which was sampled from Guangxi province, having the highest level (Table 1).
+To test the efficiency of the ML-based framework we established, we first regrouped the original dataset as GG rice and non-GG rice.
 According to the result of feature selection, it was found that 114Cd was identified as the element with the most differentiation power over the two subgroups.
 Fig. 6 visualized the significant difference of 114Cd concentration between GG and non-GG rice samples (P < 0.05).
-Ultimately, the independent validation by testing set confirmed that 114Cd along can be used to differentiate GG rice and non-GG rice.
+Ultimately, the independent validation by testing set confirmed that 114Cd along can be used to differentiate GG rice and non-GG rice, with 100% predication accuracy.
 A previous national scale study showed that the concentration of 114Cd in paddy soils from different Chinese regions varied significantly, majorly due to the combination of geogenic factors and anthropogenic pollutions (e.g. mining)48.
 Particularly, the highest level of 114Cd can be found in southeast coastal regions including Hunan and Guangxi province48.
-With this, we concludedTo further protect GI rice from potential fraudulent activities, “positive” samples into the classification
+With this, we concluded that by applying the ML-based framework , GG rice can be differentiated from all other GI rice, with the information provided by 114Cd alone.
+To further protect GI rice from potential fraudulent activities, “positive” samples (e.g. GI rice mixed with serial doses of “look-alikes”49) shall be introduced into the classification in future studies.

 Our study demonstrated that multi-elemental profiling using ICP-MS coupled with ML techniques, could differentiate six types of Chinese GI rice with extremely high accuracy.
 Particularly, we identified four elements with the most differentiation power.
-This opens the door for future study on the of 50rice
+This opens the door for future study on the application of fast, and low-cost multi-element profiling tools such as X-ray fluorescence (XRF) spectrometry50, in the determination of rice geological origins.

 ABBREVIATIONS USED